How do you define success?

 She continued to get all A’s, took her certification test and graduated in August 2017.
 Leslie’s financial support team celebrated her achievement with a graduation dinner and gift card for new work clothes.

 Leslie landed a job in late September at a large eye clinic.
 During that time, she furthered her education by enrolling in an online program for the next level of certification.
 You could find her doing homework on most of her lunch breaks.
+Eight months later, Leslie became the head of the billing company.

 Leslie is the epitome of the single moms we move from poverty to prosperity.